Facing Your Fears

 Know the accompaniment

-Students that know their music aren’t thrown off by the accompaniment.
-That will keep their performance from being so daunting.
-If they’re struggling, have them listen to their piece online, or request a copy of the accompaniment.
-The band director can also give more guidance in most cases.
+Students that know their music aren’t usually thrown off by the accompaniment.
+However, if they’re struggling, have them listen to their piece online or request a copy of the accompaniment for extra rehearsals outside of school.
+Their director can also give more guidance in most cases.

 Know how to perform